Simultaneous Optical Transmission Spectroscopy of a Terrestrial, Habitable-Zone Exoplanet with Two Ground-Based Multi-Object Spectrographs: Data Analysis

-where $t$ is the time-array covered by the light curve, $P_m(t,^*\!\!\lambda)$ are the physical parameters derived from the extraction (they are all functions of time $t$ but some also have a wavelength $\lambda$ dependency), and $c_n,c_m$ are the coefficients we fit for. \item \textit{Transit} The transit component of the model $\mathcal{T}(t)$ is made with the \texttt{batman} package \citep{Kreidberg2015}.
-Table~\ref{tab:sysparams} explains which transit parameters we fix or vary for each fit we perform. \end{enumerate} The complete model $\mathcal{M}(t)$ that we fit to the light curve is:
+where $t$ is the time array covered by the light curve, $P_{n-1}$ are the set of Legendre polynomials, $R_m(t,^*\!\!\lambda)$ are the input vectors derived from the extraction (they are all functions of time $t$ but some also have a wavelength $\lambda$ dependency), and $c_n,c_m$ are the coefficients we fit for. \item \textit{Transit.} The transit component of the model $\mathcal{T}(t)$ is made with the \texttt{batman} package \citep{Kreidberg2015}.
+Table~\ref{tab:transitparams} explains which transit parameters we fix or vary for each fit we perform. \end{enumerate} The complete model $\mathcal{M}(t)$ that we fit to the light curve is

+In Steps 5 and 6 we fit for the systematics coefficients and the transit parameters simultaneously to achieve the best fit to the light-curve data. \item [3B.] \textit{Model the data: GP.} Using the open-source package \texttt{george} \citep{Foreman-Mackey2015}, we implement a GP regression to model the data.
+Now, we assume that noise in the data can be correlated as well as Gaussian.
+Again, there are two components that go into the model: \begin{enumerate} \item \textit{Noise.} Following a long line of work using a GP regression to model light curves \citep[e.g.,][]{Gibson2012,Gibson2014,Evans2017,Kirk2019}, we use a covariance function, or kernel, to model the data.
+We do this by computing the covariance matrix using the input vectors.
+Here, we do not directly decorrelate the light curves against the input vectors; rather, we use these vectors to construct a covariance matrix that is used to predict the noise in the light curves.
+We use a Mat\'ern $3/2$ kernel of the form